fernancode/gas_dynamics/README.md

 ```

-Determine the Mach # before and after a normal shock
+Determine the Mach number before and after a normal shock

 ```
 >>> M2 = gd.shock_mach(M1=1.5)